pagkly/Zed/Investopedia3/Good Customer Service Matters.md

 ### Using Mobile Services Effectively

-In recent years, studies of customer service have centered on creating the perfect [online experience](https://www.investopedia.com/articles/pf/11/benefits-and-drawbacks-of-internet-banks.asp).
+In recent years, studies of customer service have centered on creating the perfect [[online experience]](https://www.investopedia.com/articles/pf/11/benefits-and-drawbacks-of-internet-banks.asp).

 The first and most difficult factor is the multiplicity of channels.
 Today's customers expect to get service through whatever app or device they happen to be using at the moment.
 That may be a mobile device or a laptop, a social media site, text app, or live chat.

 Once again, the focus has been on packaging how-to content and related resources that are designed for self-service.
-Increasingly [sophisticated data analytics](https://www.investopedia.com/terms/p/pareto-analysis.asp) also are being used to identify dissatisfied or low-engagement customers.
+Increasingly [[sophisticated data analytics]](https://www.investopedia.com/terms/p/pareto-analysis.asp) also are being used to identify dissatisfied or low-engagement customers.

 But, as always, the most effective customer service apps need to incorporate human contact, if only as a last resort.